XiaoMengXinX/Telegram-OneText-bot/README.md

 Source
 ```

-Then you will get a onetext image like this:
+Then you will get an onetext image like this:

 <img src="https://user-images.githubusercontent.com/19994286/182917358-8c3c9efe-509a-4f47-b2ff-67f55afd432b.jpg" width="60%" height="60%">